ipo-exe/abm-cue/docs/guide.md

 ## CUE 2D Network Model Guide

+### Description

+This model considers the non-euclidean distances between Places to constrain the set of available places in the random walk.
+It uses the `A-Star` algorithm to compute the route-distance.
+In order to make the model computationally feasible the user must pre-process the map file prior to simulations.

+Outputs can include all paths used by agents in every simulation step so the user can visualize post-process the features in standard GIS applications.

 ### GUI apps

 The main Graphical User Interface application is the script called `app_cue2d.py`.